 Then you when you go to use real money, you have a plan.
 Remember, plan your trade and trade your plan.
 Deviating from your plan always spells trouble.

-Take our stock market courses to learn different trading strategies as well as trading options.
+Take our online trading courses to learn different trading strategies as well as trading options.

 In conclusion, when you think a stock will decline in price, but long puts are too risky, put debit spreads could be a great option.
 And your risk is capped; which makes it a safe choice as opposed to buying a long put.